Binder Design With RFdiffusion#

 print("chains in design:", list(rfdiffusion_models[0].proteins.keys()))

-chains in design: ['A', 'B']
+chains in design: ['B', 'A']

-We can also visually inspect the design:
+Before that, we can also quickly visually inspect the design:

 [14]: